 Stay in Grand Rapids

-There are plenty of places to stay, including several hotels right downtown in the middle of all the action, including the J.W.
-Marriott, the Amway Grand Plaza Hotel, and a Courtyard by Marriott.
+There are plenty of places to stay, including several hotels right downtown in the middle of all the action—including J.W.
+Marriott, Amway Grand Plaza Hotel, and Courtyard by Marriott.

 Explore Grand Rapids